Rick Mirer: College career

-Statistics
+College statistics

 Professional career

-Mirer was selected with the second overall pick in the 1993 draft by the Seattle Seahawks.
+Mirer was selected with the second overall pick in the 1993 NFL Draft by the Seattle Seahawks.
 He signed a five-year, $15 million contract.
 In his rookie year under head coach Tom Flores, he set NFL rookie records for attempts, completions, and yards.
-In 1993 Rick became only the 3rd rookie quarterback since 1970 to start all of his team's games.
+In 1993, Mirer became only the third rookie quarterback since 1970 to start all of his team's games.
 He finished his rookie season fifth in the AFC with 274 completions and 2833 yards.
-He also shared the offensive rookie of the year with his former backfield teammate from Notre Dame, Jerome Bettis.
-Those rookie records were eventually broken by Andrew Luck.
+These rookie records were later broken by Andrew Luck in 2012.
+He finished second for Offensive Rookie of the Year behind his former Notre Dame teammate Jerome Bettis.

-On February 18, 1997, Mirer was traded with a fourth round pick in the 1997 NFL Draft to the Chicago Bears for their first round draft pick, later packaged in a trade to the Atlanta Falcons to move up to 3rd overall that year to select Shawn Springs.
+On February 18, 1997, Mirer was traded with a fourth round pick in the 1997 NFL draft to the Chicago Bears for their first round draft pick, later packaged in a trade to the Atlanta Falcons to move up to 3rd overall that year to select Shawn Springs.
 Mirer signed a three-year, $11.4 million contract with the Bears, but played only seven games with three starts in the 1997 season.